insected/bobbae_gcp-wiki/Cloud-Governance.md

 [Cloud Custodian]( https://github.com/cloud-custodian/cloud-custodian)  is a rules engine for managing public cloud accounts and resources.
 It allows users to define policies to enable a well managed cloud infrastructure, that's both secure and cost optimized.
 It consolidates many of the adhoc scripts organizations have into a lightweight and flexible tool, with unified metrics and reporting.

 https://medium.com/manomano-tech/cloud-custodian-overview-and-deployment-of-cloud-governance-d8e468fb4ab4

+## Data Governance

+[Data governance](Data-Governance) is a principled approach to managing data during its life cycle, from acquisition to use to disposal.